Nuvei/nuvei-plugin-woocommerce/readme.txt

 * The plugin name and text domain were changed from "nuvei-checkout-for-woocommerce" to "nuvei-payments-for-woocommerce".

 = 3.0.1 =
-* In plugin description was added WooCommerce dependancy.
+* In plugin description was added WooCommerce dependency.
 * Marked NUVEI_SDK_URL_PROD and NUVEI_SDK_URL_TAG constants as deprecated.
 * Use Simply Connect v1.138.0.
 * Add Simply Connect in nuvei_public.js before the WC checkout script.